 The live band really gives you the “back porch” a party feeling and sitting at long tables with strangers really gives you the feeling like you are at a neighborhood block party.

-So our little group agreed to try a sampling of the menu and it’s quite extensive and Central does not make it easy for you to choose.
+Thankfully, our little group agreed to try a sampling of the menu and it’s quite extensive, and Central does not make it easy for you to choose.
 We tried the dry rub chicken wings, pork rinds and ribs, and BBQ Nachos.